neosaurrrus/blog-entries/17_to_22 React.md

 }
 ```

+If everything has gone well you should be able to log on and see the new keys in Inventory's state and an owner value in the Firebase DB store.

 # Part 4 - Displaying the right content

-The render method will need some logic to check the following scenarios:
+The inventory render method will need some logic to check the following scenarios:

-- If they are NOT logged in - Show login component
+- IF they are NOT logged in THEN Show login component
-- Logged in and NOT the owner - Show "Do not have access message"
+- IF Logged in and NOT the owner THEN Show "Do not have access message"
-- Logged in and IS the owner - Show the inventory Component
+- IF Logged in AND the owner THEN Show the inventory Component

-We also want to make a logout button to allow a different login if need be.
+Aside from this, we also want to make a logout button to allow a different login if need be.

-Lastly we don't want to logon each time we refresh the page so we want to recheck the current user automatically.
+Lastly we don't want to logon each time we refresh the page so lets recheck the current user automatically.

 ## If NOT Logged In

-The uid contained within State determines if they are logged on so we just need to return the login component if there isnt a uid availible.:
+The uid contained within State determines if they are logged on so we just need to return the login component if there isnt a uid availible:

 `if (!state.uid) {return <Login authenticate={this.authenticate} />}`